hueblerw/CavemanWorld/README.md

 ## Visual Model
 * The visual model is adapted from a series of videos on Unity given by quill18 to suit my purposes.
 A link to the video series is provided [here](https://www.youtube.com/watch?v=bpB4BApnKhM).
 * The habitat tile icons themselves are taken from internet photos of real world environments and place in 64 x 64 pixel images on the world itself.
+This is a simple temporary display system.
+I intend to use Unity's terrain objects in the future once the models are working.
 * The keyboard controls are adapted from standard ASWD controls and using Shift-Ctrl for up and down as down in Kerbal Space Program.
 * TAB-R rotation is my own variation to these controls.

+## Plants and Game
+* All crops have a preferred rainfall and temperature range and time of growth.
+  * If the rainfall and temperatures on tile are acceptable for growth within their time growth span some crops will grow that year.
+  * The crops are available for 5 days after they succesfully flower.
+  * The food reported on screen in one unit represents enough calories to feed one human for a day.
+  * This is calculated estimating the calorie content of foods and human calorie demands based on an average sized and fit individual.
+  * This information is taken from websites like these: [human calorie needs]( https://www.cnpp.usda.gov/sites/default/files/usda_food_patterns/EstimatedCalorieNeedsPerDayTable.pdf), and [food calorie content](http://nutritiondata.self.com).
+* Grazing, Seeds, and Foilage is calculated roughly from the weather and the habitat percentage.
+  * It is presumed only 20% of vegetable matter is foragable.
+  * Caloric content is calculated with the same website, with the exception of grazing.
+  * Grazing uses toned down estimations from [grazing estimations](https://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb1097070.pdf)
+* Game is calculated based on the availablity of its foods, it relative commoness, and the habitats it prefers to live in.
+  * Caloric content is based on [animal caloric needs](http://www.world-builders.org/lessons/less/biomes/annutrita.html) info on that website.
+  * Initial calculations and testing were done in this excel file.